what to pack for Mallorca

 Excursions in the mountains: If you’re driving through the mountains and don’t plan on getting too active, you can wear tennis shoes and athletic bottoms.
 If it’s late fall to early spring, bring a hoodie in case it gets cold.
 For expert hikers, there are intense trails in the Serra de Tramuntana mountains where you’ll need hiking boots and pants.

-Beach and pool days: Women can wear a swimsuit and fashionable cover-up for a day by the water.
+Beach and pool days: Women can wear a swimsuit and a fashionable cover-up for a day by the water.
 Men can also keep it simple with swim trunks and a V-neck shirt.
 The sun in Mallorca is intense, so a wide-brim hat and sunglasses will keep you covered.

 Sightseeing: There are a lot of landmarks and walk-friendly areas in Mallorca.
 You can wear casual outfits like linen shorts and a loose t-shirt with sneakers while you’re walking around the island.
 Stylish daypacks can dress up your outfit and you’ll blend in with the locals.